-BACKGROUND: PCTPA was awarded a Sustainable Communities grant from Caltrans in May 2019.
+BACKGROUND: PCTPA was awarded a Sustainable Communities grant from Caltrans in May 2020.
 The Placer Sacramento Mobility Action Plan (PSMAP) will build on the completion of the Placer Sacramento Gateway Plan, which includes collaboration between PCTPA, Sacramento Area Council of Governments (SACOG), Capital Corridor Joint Powers Authority (CCJPA), and Caltrans District 3.
 The PSMAP will identify a list of regional projects to pursue in a coordinated transportation funding effort, including outlining clear actions, assigning implementation roles, and establishing performance metrics.
 The PSMAP will include an approximately 45-mile corridor that starts on US 50 at Interstate 5 and extends along Business 80, Interstate 80 to Highway 49, and Highway 65 to Nelson Lane.

 The PSMAP will utilize innovative community engagement, extensive multimodal simulation modeling, and continuous stakeholder coordination.
-The PSMAP will be used to compete for the next CTC SCCP Cycle 3 funding anticipated in 2022, and also be used to pursue other federal and state grant funding.
+The PSMAP will be used to compete for state and federal grant funding anticipated in 2022.